DavidCWebs/c-notes/debugging-with-gdb.md

 # Debugging With GDB
 Using a debugger allows you to investigate the state of your programme.
-If you're working in C or C++, familiarity with a debugger is more or less essential.
+If you're working in C or C++, familiarity with a debugger like GDB is more or less essential.

 GDB is the GNU debugger - it is a tool that allows you to see what is going on "inside" your target programme while it is executing - or what a programme was doing at the moment it crashed.